Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 - Kent State is 6-7-0 against the spread this year.

-- This year, the Golden Flashes are winless against the spread when entering a game as an underdog of 3 points or more (in four chances).
+- The Golden Flashes have yet to cover the spread this season when underdogs by 3 points or more in four chances.

-- Kent State's games this season have hit the over on five of 13 set point totals (38.5%).
+- Kent State's games this season have gone over the total in five out of 13 opportunities (38.5%).

-- Kent State is 6-4 against the spread and 7-3 overall when the team puts up more than 22.5 points.
+- When Kent State scores more than 22.5 points, it is 6-4 against the spread and 7-3 overall.

-- When Kent State picks up more than 346.7 yards, the team is 6-5 against the spread and 7-4 overall.
+- In games that Kent State picks up over 346.7 yards, the team is 6-5 against the spread and 7-4 overall.

 - The Golden Flashes have turned the ball over 12 times, two fewer times than the Cowboys have forced turnovers (14).